 From a theoretical perspective, we would like to understand how biological diversity is generated.
 Amazingly, the same themes and motifs are recurrently used, elaborately modified, and combined in evolution to produce functional entities.
 Our goal is to uncover these prevalent mechanisms in protein evolution.

-Recent advances in obtaining sequence and structure information (~10,000,000 nonidentical sequences and ~60,000 different spatial structures) make for productive computational analysis.
+Recent advances in obtaining sequence and structure information (~60,000,000 nonidentical sequences and ~110,000 spatial structures) make for productive computational analysis.
 A grand step toward comprehending the protein universe would be the classification of sequence-structure data into an evolutionarily relevant hierarchical system.
 When two proteins display clear similarity, the task is straightforward.
 When similarity is low, however, discrimination between evolutionarily meaningful and spurious relationships becomes highly nontrivial.
 Our group finds and interprets distant links between proteins.
-Since no available method deals well with this difficult problem, we develop new mathematical approaches to explore protein sequence-structure data, and since no single narrow approach is able to find remote homologs, we combine sequence and structure analysis with evolutionary considerations to facilitate discoveries of biological significance.
+Because no available method deals well with this difficult problem, we develop new mathematical approaches to explore protein sequence-structure data, and because no single narrow approach is able to find remote homologs, we combine sequence and structure analysis with evolutionary considerations to facilitate discoveries of biological significance.
+The following highlights illustrate the scope of our projects

-Experimental collaborations.
-Our group is collaborating with more than 30 labs on various biological problems.
-For instance, in collaboration with Michael Brown and Joseph Goldstein (both at UT Southwestern at Dallas), we identified the gene for ghrelin O-acyltransferase (GOAT).
-Ghrelin is a 28amino acid, appetite-stimulating peptide hormone secreted by the food-deprived stomach.
+Our group is collaborating with more than 50 labs on various biological problems.
+For instance, in collaboration with Michael Brown and Joseph Goldstein (both at University of Texas Southwestern at Dallas), we identified the gene for ghrelin O-acyltransferase (GOAT).
+Ghrelin is a 28–amino acid, appetite-stimulating peptide hormone secreted by the food-deprived stomach.
 Serine-3 of ghrelin is acylated with an eight-carbon fatty acid, octanoate, which is required for its endocrine actions.
 However, the enzyme that catalyzes this essential reaction remained unknown and difficult to find.
-Today, few enzymatic activities linked to medically important biological processes remain "orphan."
+Today, few enzymatic activities linked to medically important biological processes are still "orphans."
 We hypothesized that GOAT might be an enzyme from the MBOAT family, which consists of membrane proteins with similar activities.
-Computational analysis found 16 members of the MBOAT family in the mouse genome: their genes were cloned, proteins expressed, and activities tested.
+Computational analysis found 16 members of the MBOAT family in the mouse genome: their genes were cloned, their proteins expressed, and their activities tested.
 Only 1 of the 16 proteins displayed GOAT activity, and the needed enzyme was discovered.
 Identification of GOAT will facilitate the search for its inhibitors that reduce appetite and diminish obesity in humans.

 Grants from the National Institutes of Health, the Welch Foundation, and the Citrus Research and Development Foundation provide partial support for these projects.